 Why Learn Excel?

-Analysts, consultants, marketing professionals, bankers, and accountants all use Excel on a consistent basis.
-You might even find that other random professionals like graphic designers and engineers are working away with the powerful formulas and charts that come with Excel.
+Analysts, consultants, marketing professionals, bankers, and accountants use Excel consistently.
+Your e-commerce business needs it too.
+You might even find that other random professionals like graphic designers and engineers work with the powerful formulas and charts that come with Excel.

 Learning the basics of Excel is essential if you want a firm foundation for advanced functionality.
 Here are some resources to get you started, even if you’ve never used Excel before: